Falcon 4.0: Source code leak

 On 9 April 2000 a developer of the game leaked the source code of a Falcon 4.0 version between 1.07 and 1.08 on an FTP site.
+Kevin Klemmick later claimed responsibility for the leak.

 Digital distribution re-releases

-In October 2015, Tommo's Retroism publishing label re-released the Falcon series (including Falcon 4.0 as a bonus) via digital distribution at GOG.com, titled as the Falcon Collection, after being commercially unavailable for some years and subject to high, often excessive prices on internet trading sites.
+In October 2015, Tommo's Retroism publishing label re-released the Falcon series (including Falcon 4.0 as a bonus) via digital distribution at GOG.com, titled as the Falcon Collection, after being commercially unavailable for some years.
 In January 2016, Retroism released the Falcon Collection on Steam, with all four titles also available for purchase separately.

+Modern community development

-Falcon BMS (BenchMark S'imulations) is a community-made modification to the already existing Falcon 4.0.
-The mod, made by Benchmark Sims, is a "complete revision" of the aging game, adding such features like graphics improvements (DX7 -> DX11), 3D cockpits, a newer terrain engine, and multiplayer code improvements.Falcon BMS is still under active development, the latest version (4.37) was released on 30 December 2022 and is available for download on the BMS website.
+Falcon BMS (BenchMark Sims) is a community-made total conversion mod for Falcon 4.0.
+The mod, made by Benchmark Sims, is a complete revision of the aging game, adding such features like graphics improvements (DX7 -> DX11), 3D cockpits, a newer terrain engine, partial VR support, and multiplayer code improvements.Falcon BMS is still under active development with the latest version (4.38) being released on 01 July 2025, and is available for download on the BMS website.